Skip to main content

 3. Open the database page → Monitoring tab.

-• Database Server Monitoring - If you need to see metrics on cloud server resources;
+• Database server monitoring — if you need to view metrics for cloud server resources;

-• Database monitoring - if you need to see overall database load and query metrics.
+• Database monitoring — if you need to view the overall database load and query metrics.

 5. Optional: filter metrics by date.